 The workshop focused on the different ways in which Local Action Groups (LAGs) and other actors can strengthen and improve LEADER’s contribution to rural innovation at local, regional, national and EU levels by extending its scope, raising ambitions and reinforcing links with other rural innovation activities.

-The fourth meeting of the LEADER Sub-group will present the state of play of LEADER programming and implementation.
-It will feature updates on the 'Practitioner-led Working Group on Cooperation' and recommendations from the Cork 2.0 Conference and the seminar on 'Achieving Results the CLLD Way'.
+The fourth meeting of the LEADER Sub-group presented the state of play of LEADER programming and implementation.
+It featured updates on the 'Practitioner-led Working Group on Cooperation' and recommendations from the Cork 2.0 Conference and the seminar on 'Achieving Results the CLLD Way'.